2012 Hougang by-election: Background

 In the days following the announcement, a war of words ensued between Aljunied GRC MP Low Thia Khiang, former MP Ho Kah Leong and government press secretary Foo Kok Jwee in the letters columns of the Lianhe Zaobao and The Straits Times over the degree to which the situation compared to the last by-election in 1992 and whether or not the expulsion of Yaw was an "abuse of the democratic system" to save the party's integrity.

 Commentator Eugene Tan, assistant professor of law at the Singapore Management University School of Law, discussed how the Parliamentary Elections Act applied to the situation.
 Tan stated that although it was the President who issued the writ for election, it was the Prime Minister who advised on the matter, and that it was thus Lee who effectively controlled the election date.
 Tan argued that although the Constitution did not impose a timeframe within which a by-election had to be held, it was not the intent that this should allow elections to be postponed indefinitely.
 The fact that the Constitution is silent on exactly when by-elections should be called should not be taken as permission not to call them at all.
 "In short," he wrote, "the 'default' position should be that a by-election should be automatic, although there is no hard and fast rule on the timing."
-Tan also opined that the Workers' Party should field as its candidate in the by-election someone not already in Parliament, rather than a Non-constituency MP.
+Tan also opined that WP should field as its candidate in the by-election someone not already in Parliament, rather than a Non-constituency MP.
 Chee Soon Juan, Secretary-General of the Singapore Democratic Party, stated that it was his party's "primary concern that Hougang remains in the hands of the opposition", declaring that it would therefore not field a candidate that would split the vote.

 Other WP MPs had been covering Yaw's former duties in Hougang SMC.
-Mr Tan argued that this state of affairs should not continue for the projected remaining term of the current Parliament of four and a half years. "[...] the cardinal principle of representation is crucial: A stand-in MP is not the same as an MP for whom the majority had voted.
+Tan argued that this state of affairs should not continue for the projected remaining term of the current Parliament of four and a half years. "[...] the cardinal principle of representation is crucial: A stand-in MP is not the same as an MP for whom the majority had voted.
 Not calling a by-election would undermine the importance of representation in our maturing parliamentary democracy", he wrote.

 Confirmation of by-election

 On 9 May 2012, President Tony Tan Keng Yam issued a writ of election for the electoral division of Hougang.
-Nominations were held on 16 May at Serangoon Junior College and polls are conducted on 26 May.
+Nominations were held on 16 May at Serangoon Junior College, and polling took place on 26 May.

-With the confirmation, Singapore was set to experience a by-election in nearly 20 years since the 1992 Marine Parade by-election thereby setting a record for the longest interval between by-elections.
+With the confirmation of the by-election, Singapore was set to experience its first such contest in nearly 20 years since the 1992 Marine Parade by-election, marking the longest interval between by-elections in the nation's history.